AnduinBrian/CTF_writeup/2025/Practical Car Hacking CTF Teaser/readme.md

 ><br>

 First, we need to setup URH.
 I use *Autodetect parameters* with 2 option:
-* Additionally detect noise
+* Additionally detect noise.
-* Additionally detect modulation
+* Additionally detect modulation.

 But when examining the sample, I see the Samples/Symbol is 159.
 So we need to tweak the settings.